Chorleywood bread process: Impact

+Campaigners against the use of the Chorleywood process suggest that CBP bread has detrimental health effects, e.g. with respect to gut health and/or obesity.
 In the book Not on the Label: What Really Goes Into the Food on Your Plate (2004), Felicity Lawrence wrote that the industrial scale of the Chorleywood Bread Process comes at a nutritional cost, requiring larger amounts of salt and yeast than traditional bread recipes.
 Andrew Whitley in his book Bread Matters: The State of Modern Bread and a Definitive Guide to Baking Your Own criticises the CBP for the inferior flavour and texture of the bread made in this way.
+Whitley was also co-author of a study which studied the effects of differently fermented breads on cultures of colonic bacteria.
+It concluded that "breads fermented by the traditional long fermentation and sourdough [were] less likely to lead to IBS symptoms compared to bread made using the Chorleywood Breadmaking Process".